The below-listed articles can be read on this page:

 The UN weighed in heavily but discreetly and the central message imparted to undergraduate teachers was that they were the new intelligentsia, and that parents were rendered obsolete by a new wave of knowledge and social demands.

 Essentially, they were told, it is their role to sever the intergenerational transfer of knowledge.

 Children were taught to disregard parental values, and parental discipline came under severe attack, especially by the teacher’s allies, social workers, psychologists, and sociologists.

 By the 1980s children were being encouraged to report their parents to welfare for child abuse… the new euphemism for parental discipline.

-In one instance in Darwin (1977/78), clearly abusive parents, who had been spanking a 6 month old baby, who had suffered a skull fracture and haemorrhaging buttocks, were supported in their behavior by child welfare social workers.
+In one early instance in Darwin (1977/78), clearly abusive parents, who had been spanking a 6 month old baby, who had suffered a skull fracture and haemorrhaging buttocks, were supported in their behavior by child protection social workers.
 A local welfare officer, acting on referral by community health nurses, defied orders to do nothing, and was forced to solicit the aid of hospital workers to provide the infant with protection which, no doubt, prevented the baby's death.
-The child welfare social workers then campaigned to have the baby returned to the parents, claiming they merely needed support and counselling whereas the welfare officers recommended adoption.
+The "child protection" social workers then campaigned to have the baby returned to the parents, claiming they merely needed support and counselling whereas the welfare officers recommended adoption.
 (Welfare Division, Dept Com.
 Development, NTA 1977).

 What was regarded by almost all personnel with an overview of this saga, as criminal negligence by the social workers, never attracted sanctions or prosecution.
-Thus began an era of damaging 'professional' interventions never mandated by the wider community.
+Thus began a nation-wide era of damaging 'professional' interventions never mandated by the wider community.

 Clearly, the inmates had taken over the asylum.